psf/black/docs/usage_and_configuration/the_basics.md

 stable formatting, but still allow you to take advantage of improvements that do not affect formatting.

-#### `--include`

-A regular expression that matches files and directories that should be included on recursive searches.
-An empty value means all files are included regardless of the name.
-Use forward slashes for directories on all platforms (Windows, too).
-Exclusions are calculated first, inclusions later.

 #### `--exclude`

 A regular expression that matches files and directories that should be excluded on recursive searches.
 An empty value means no paths are excluded.
 Use forward slashes for directories on all platforms (Windows, too).
-Exclusions are calculated first, inclusions later.
+Defaults to excluding all paths listed in `.gitignore`.
+Changing this value will override the default.

 #### `--extend-exclude`

-Like `--exclude`, but adds additional files and directories on top of the excluded ones.
+Like `--exclude`, but adds additional files and directories on top of the default `.gitignore` values instead of overriding them.
-Useful if you simply want to add to the default.

 #### `--force-exclude`